 As IKEA goes through its digital transformation, the firm must also fight with a more crowded marketplace than ever.
 In 2017, the retailer share of the home furnishings market dropped to 2 percent.
 It was a 0.2 % difference between 2014 and 2017.
 The arrival of digital DNA retailers such as Amazon or Wayfair has delivered a compelling value proposition to consumers.
 IKEA finds it hard to beat the trend.

 In Europe, the company tries to introduce innovations to fight with companies like made.com, which is expected to accelerate its growth in the next few years.
-Consumers expect unique, custom goods, can IKEA change it’s business model so much and implement innovations, which help to provide massive customization?
+Consumers expect unique, custom goods, can IKEA redesign it’s operations so much and implement innovations, which help to provide massive customization?

 Especially younger consumers are willing to rent assets more instead of buying them.
 It’s a bold move.
-The current business model ran the company which employees more than 208,000 people.
+The current business model ran the firm which hires more than 208,000 people.

-It’s the Kodak, Commodore and Blockbuster lessons.
-Netflix came as the unexpected force which undertook the market dynamics and dominated the TV industry.
+It’s the Kodak, Commodore, and Blockbuster, which disappeared, and gave everybody a strong lesson?
+Netflix came as an unexpected force that undertook market dynamics and dominated the TV industry.
 Kodak was a leader, and it now can’t pick up the trend.